Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space: Results and Discussion

-\paragraph{Global contacts / long-horizon stability:} As a coarse proxy for long-timescale \emph{stability}, we compare the Pearson correlation between model and reference \emph{time-averaged} contact maps (Appendix~\ref{app:pearson}).
-Contact patterns are well preserved by the top models (Pearson $r>0.93$ where evaluated).
-On 7JFL, MD-Gen best matches the contacts ($r=0.960$), while \GLDP{} attains the highest correlation on \AoneAR{} ($r=0.985$) (ADP omitted: system too small for a meaningful contact map.)
+\paragraph{Global contacts / long-horizon stability:} As a coarse proxy for structural stability, we compare the Pearson correlation between model and reference time-averaged contact maps.
+On 7JFL, MD-Gen best matches the contacts ($r=0.960$), followed by \GLDP{} ($r=0.949$).
+This trend continues for the mixed-topology \textbf{1R6W}, where MD-Gen ($r=0.980$) and \GLDP{} ($r=0.972$) both maintain excellent tertiary definition, whereas LSS degrades ($r=0.885$), failing to preserve the $\beta$-sheet interface.
+However, on the most complex system, \AoneAR{}, \GLDP{} attains the highest correlation ($r=0.985$), suggesting that while MD-Gen is strong on globular proteins, \GLDP{} offers superior stability for complex transmembrane bundles.

-\paragraph{Summary.} Across flexibility and kinetics, \GLDP{} offers an excellent balance of realism and stability.
-On the complex \AoneAR{} receptor, it is the top performer across all metrics, achieving the lowest Jensen-Shannon Divergence for both coordinates and dihedrals, the highest contact correlation ($r=0.985$), and the most accurate fluctuation amplitudes (RMSF).
-This strong performance extends to other systems, where \GLDP{} consistently places as either the best-performing model—such as for coordinate fidelity on ADP and side-chain distributions on 7JFL—or as a close competitor to the leader.
-Crucially, \GLDP{} faithfully matches the flexibility of larger proteins where competing methods are often overly rigid, positioning it as a highly dependable latent-space simulator.
+\paragraph{Temporal Kinetics (TICA):} To verify that models capture \emph{dynamics} rather than just independent samples, we quantify the slowest TICA timescale ($t_1$) and decorrelation time ($t_{\text{decorr}}$) (for more details check Appendix ~\ref{app:kinetics}).
+On simpler systems (ADP, 7JFL), baselines like LSS effectively recover slow modes.
+However, complexity reveals a sharp divergence.
+On \textbf{1R6W}, \GLDP{} recovers a timescale of 980 steps and deep memory ($t_{\text{decorr}}=1650$), significantly outperforming the faster decorrelation of MD-Gen ($t_{\text{decorr}}=980$).
+Most notably on \textbf{\AoneAR{}}, LSS exhibits numerical instability (negative eigenvalues), whereas \GLDP{} remains physically robust ($t_1 \approx 650$ steps), proving it models coherent kinetics where baselines diverge.

+\paragraph{Summary.} \GLDP{} offers the strongest balance of structural realism and dynamic fidelity.
+While baselines like MD-Gen or LSS can excel on specific static metrics for simpler topologies, \GLDP{} consistently outperforms on side-chain packing and flexibility for complex systems like 1R6W and \AoneAR{}.
+Crucially, the kinetic analysis confirms that \GLDP{} is the only method stable enough to recover physically interpretable timescales on large GPCRs, positioning it as a highly dependable latent-space simulator.